Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 1. Define your audience & set goals

 Determining your audience and setting goals go hand in hand.
-You’ll want to start by thinking about the purpose of your awareness campaign.
+Think about the purpose of your awareness campaign.
 Do you want to bring a new issue to the forefront of your supporters’ minds?
-Or do you aim to generate more widespread awareness of a specific cause your nonprofit currently prioritizes, acquiring new donors in the process?
+Or do you aim to generate widespread awareness for a specific cause your nonprofit currently prioritizes, acquiring new donors in the process?

-Don’t forget to set key performance indicators (KPIs) so you can measure your progress towards your goals.
-If your goal is to acquire new donors from younger demographics, for example, you might use the number of new donors under 30 as a KPI.
-Monitor these metrics throughout your campaign and afterward to see how successful your organization was and find opportunities for improvement.
+Don’t forget to set key performance indicators (KPIs) so you can measure your progress.
+If your goal is to raise a certain amount of money using a unique fundraising idea, for example, your KPIs might be the total dollar amount raised and the cost per dollar raised (CPDR).
+Monitor these metrics throughout your campaign to see how successful your organization was and find opportunities for improvement.

 2. Create a basic timeline